Amanda Feilding: Personal life and death

 Feilding and Mellen separated in the mid-1990s.
 On 29 January 1995, she married James Charteris, 13th Earl of Wemyss and 9th Earl of March (then known by the courtesy title of Lord Neidpath), under the Bent Pyramid in Egypt.
-Feilding also uses the title of Lady Neidpath.
+Feilding also used the title of Lady Neidpath.

 When discussing how her mother viewed her life when Feilding was in her 30s, she made this comment during an interview: "There I was, druggy, trepanned, unmarried, with two sons – bastards, as she might have seen them – and she didn’t mind a bit".

-Feilding works at Beckley Park, a former Tudor hunting lodge near the village of Beckley, Oxfordshire.
-She nicknamed the property Brainblood Hall in the 1960s.
+Feilding worked at her family home, Beckley Park, near the village of Beckley, Oxfordshire.
 As of early 2019, the property housed the offices of five researchers and interns.
-Some news articles refer to Beckley Park as her residence, but Feilding and her husband maintain an official residence at Stanway House in Gloucestershire and also own Gosford House in East Lothian.
+Some news articles refer to Beckley Park as her residence, but Feilding and her husband maintained an official residence at Stanway House in Gloucestershire and also owned Gosford House in East Lothian.

-In 2014, Feilding sold a version of the Chardin painting Le Bénédicité from the collection at Gosford House.
+In 2014 Feilding sold a version of the Chardin painting Le Bénédicité from the collection at Gosford House.
 It was attributed to the school of Chardin and sold for £1.15M.
 A subsequent examination revealed Chardin's signature, leading to its reattribution as the second known example in Chardin's own hand.
 It was resold for $10.5m (£8.5m) in January 2015.
 Feilding unsuccessfully sued the original dealer for negligence.

+On 12 May 2025, Feilding posted a message on her Instagram account reporting that the immunotherapy treatment against liver cancer, which she had undertaken for the best part of a year, had not worked and as a result she had "shifted my focus to spending more precious time with my family and friends."
+She died at Beckley Park on the evening of 22 May 2025, at the age of 82.